a-inacio/edt-go/docs/a-golang-primer.md

 }
 ```

-Functions `foo` and `bar` are executed in parallel just by utilising the native language syntax `go` statement.
+The functions `foo` and `bar` are executed in parallel, just by utilising the native language `go` statement.

-> ⚠️ Please note that using a `time.Sleep` to assume that both functions had enough time to complete is an improper way of solving the problem.
+> ⚠️ Please note that using a `time.Sleep`, to assume that both functions had enough time to complete, is an improper way of solving the problem.
-> It is just intended to avoid including other concepts at the same time.
+> The idea is to avoid including other concepts simultaneously.

 ## Wait Groups

 Wait Groups are a mechanism to allow any other goroutine to wait for a group of goroutines to complete before continuing execution.

-Take this revised example where the parallel execution of `foo` and `bar` is awaited using this language construct:
+Take this revised example, where the parallel execution of `foo` and `bar` is awaited using this construct:
 ```go
 package main